 John earned his Bachelor’s degree in percussion performance under the distinguished professor James Campbell at the University of Kentucky.
 Throughout his undergraduate education, he was a snareline member of the Cavalier drum and bugle corps in 2003, ‘04, and ‘06 when they received two DCI World Championships, and a member of Rhythm X Indoor Ensemble in 2007.
 He also completed his Master's in Music Education at Southern Methodist University in 2012.
 John is an active member of the Percussive Arts Society and a teaching artist with Innovative Percussion.

 John resides in Richmond with his wife Laura and dog Sam.
-They enjoy cooking, learning new board games, and playing music together in their free time.
+He enjoys cooking, meeting new people through their Airbnb, and roasting coffee.

 Laura Allnutt, a graduate of University of Kentucky with a Bachelor of Music in piano performance, teaches piano with passion, precision, and patience.
 She has studied piano with Alfred Mouledous at Southern Methodist University, Dr. Irina Vorobieva at the University of Kentucky, Sergei Polusmiak at Northern Kentucky University, and Dr. Rachel Taylor in Georgetown, Kentucky.
 Laura has received many scholarships to study and perform at universities and abroad.
 In the fall of 2007, she won first prize in the KMTA Bluegrass Young Artist Division and first prize in the KMTA Bluegrass College Piano Ensemble Competition.
 Laura adjudicated a piano festival for the National Federated Music Club in 2009.
 Currently an active collaborator, she has worked with the Allen High School ensembles and performed at the UIL State Solo and Ensemble contest in Austin, Texas in May 2012, 2013, and 2014.
 Laura and her husband, John, have played for several musicals since 2009, including Bat Boy, The 25th Annual Putnam County Spelling Bee and Songs from a New World for John Paul II High School and the Art Centre Theatre.
 John and Laura played for Tarzan in fall of 2013 with Plano Children’s Theatre and were both featured on WFAA “Good Morning Texas” to promote the production.
 They premiered a local production called Broken: The Musical in 2014 at this historic Gilley’s venue.